kobare/techietuts2022/_posts/machine-learning/2023-10-01-transformers-and-beyond-a-survey-of-modern-nlp-architectures.markdown

 architecture known as Transformers.
 This innovative approach has revolutionized language modeling, enabling more accurate and efficient text processing, and has paved the way for a range of powerful models beyond just the pioneering BERT (Bidirectional Encoder Representations from Transformers).
-In this article, we'll delve into modern NLP architectures that build upon the transformative potential of Transformers, including BERT, T5 (Text-to-Text Transfer Transformer), and their versatile adaptations.
+In this section, we'll delve into modern NLP architectures that build upon the transformative potential of Transformers, including BERT, T5 (Text-to-Text Transfer Transformer), and their versatile adaptations.
 We'll also provide practical insights and code